why040506/medical_image_segmentation/README.md

 You can modify the hyperparameters by editing the `args.py` file.

 ## Training
+(You can only start the training after preparing the data!)
 To train the segmentation network, execute the following command:

 ```bash